 You can make selections from the menu by using the OK button.
-The selection menu expands and you are allowed different options.
+The selection menu expands and different options appear.

 - Press the up and down arrows to scroll through the modes. - Press the right arrow to enter the mode. - Press the left or right arrows to make adjustments within the chosen mode. - Press OK to confirm your selection.